-Dr. N provides bio-identical treatment regimens that will resolve your hot flashes, sweats, sleep disturbances, headaches, fatigue, depression and give you back your sex.
+Dr. N provides bio-identical treatment regimens that will resolve your hot flashes, sweats, sleep disturbances, headaches, fatigue, depression, give you back your sex life and keep you looking younger.
 Our goal is for every one of our menopausal patients to be able to say … I’m Back to being me.

 Peppy a 75 year old menopausal woman who had a hysterectomy 30 years ago and attributes her youthful appearance, health and sexuality to her bio-identical pellet implant therapy.

 Click the link below see videos of Dr. N’s patients discussing their therapy.

 Information on Bio-Identical and Natural Hormone Therapy, Hormone Pellet Implants, Compounded Hormone Gels, Patches and Creams.
 A review of the most effective and safest options for you.
 Dr. N has specialized in care of menopausal women for over 30 years.
 His office is located in Southeastern Michigan.
 For an appointment or phone consultation call (248) 644-7200 and speak to Caroline.

 Dr. N with 2 wonderful patients, mother and daughter

 The rationale for women to use HRT following menopause is to sustain quality of life and to be afforded protection from the negative health consequences of hormone deficiency.
 Accordingly, an ideal HRT regimen would prevent menopausal symptoms, maintain libido, preserve sexual response, maintain the integrity of hormone-dependent tissues and prevent cardiovascular disease, osteoporosis and dementia.
 Finally, it would accomplish these goals without causing unpleasant symptoms.